 Close to the Church of the Blessed Virgin Mary and next to the parking lot, you can buy a ticket at the information center – you have to buy it on the same day, it’s not possible to get it in advance.

 So after you get your ticket, a boat takes you to the park entrance in about 25 minutes.
 It’s a very scenic ride.
-However, as I returned walking, I enjoyed the austere landscape without the crowds much more.
+However, as I walked back, I enjoyed the austere landscape without the crowds much more.

 Anyway, Skradinski Buk, the huge waterfall, is one of the most attractive features of the park.
 Bring your swimsuit – dipping and swimming are allowed.

 Skradinski Buk is a massive, clear, natural pool with high waterfalls at one end and cascades at the other.
 It is the lowest of the three sets of waterfalls formed along the Krka River.

 While in Plitvice – despite the crowds – you can walk on secluded trails where you meet like three people in one hour, here you have to follow a trail of wooden planks that are bridging the small lakes and creeks.

 Hence, you never walk alone.

 Stop – that’s not true: If you don’t take the shuttle boat back – like almost everybody else does – you can walk instead on the trail along the Visovačko Jezero, the Visovac Lake, back to Skradin.
-This way, you have at least one to two hours to yourself; it’s you and the incredible nature and a handful like-minded wanderers.
+This way, you have at least one to two hours to yourself; it’s you and the incredible nature and a handful of like-minded wanderers.